Classes

 There will also be consistent short practice sessions with our new hand planes and sharpening with Japanese water stones.
 Sharpening is perhaps the most important skill in all of woodworking and one you will continue to improve on and come to love throughout the years you work in wood.
 Even many people who have worked wood a very long time skip past learning this essential skill and are forever limited in what they are capable of.
 You should finish this class with a thorough exposure to hand tools and a very solid foundation to begin mastering them and incorporating them into your work.
 They will be emphasized and practiced in every subsequent class at Ebanista.

-Please note: the Material Layout and Preparation workshop is a prerequisite for the Beginnings II class.
+Please note: all students are required to be present for the first two sessions of class to ensure proper safety training occurs.
+Students who miss either of the first two sessions, run the risk of being dropped from the class without refund.
+The Material Layout and Preparation workshop is a prerequisite for the Beginnings II class.
 If you have questions about this requirement, please email assistantebanista@gmail.com

 *Please visit the ‘Details’ tab to review our refund/cancellation policy.